The Haunted Hotel: Production and reception

-For the production of The Haunted Hotel, he combined various tricks such as double exposure or objects hanging from wires with the stop-motion process.
+For the production of The Haunted Hotel, Blackton combined various tricks such as double exposure or objects hanging from wires with the stop-motion process.
 Vitagraph advertised the film as "Impressive, indefinable, insoluble, positively the most marvelous film ever invented."

 The film became such a hit in Europe and in the United States that it gained "a reputation as the first animated picture (...) and the most popular up to that point".
 The film became the best-selling American film in France and in all of Europe over 150 prints were delivered.
 Public response in Paris, where Vitagraph had recently opened an office, "was so strong that all the French producers racked their brains trying to figure out the tricks that made objects move by themselves.
-After considerable difficulty the secret was discovered and the history of cartoons could begin".
+After considerable difficulty the secret was discovered and the history of cartoons could begin."

 Blackton would continue the use of stop motion in The Humpty Dumpty Circus (1908) and several other short films.